david-hil/100-days-of-code/LOG.md

 **Today's Progress**: Made progress on the frontend.
 Learnt that you can't serve back- and front-end on different ports easily.

 **Thoughts:** If you're reading this and are a future potential employer trying to find out whether I did eough open source work to be considered acceptable: see, I don't have a motivation problem, I even worked on mondays!
 If you're reading this and are not a potential employer, why are you even reading this??
 Tell me!
 How?
 I don't know.
 If you're reading this, telepathy is hopefully already an option.
 Looking forward to thinking from you!

+### Day 14: October 30, 2018

+**Today's Progress**: A lot of stuff.
+Worked for 4-5 h.
+**Thoughts:** Whoopsie, doopsie!
+Two weeks have passes again...
+To be fair to myself, I coded sometimes in the meantime, especially in the last days as I've got holidays, I was just to lazy to protocol it.
+I think I should change the challenge to 30 non-consecutive days of code, that seems waaay more reasonable.